rollingrhinoremix/RRR-builder/README.md

 ### Suggestions
-If you want to create a unnoficial spin, you can create a pr and create a new branch for the spin.
+If you want to create a unnoficial spin, you can easily fork this repo and create your own remix of Rolling Rhino Remix
-If you don't know how but have suggestions create a issue for your idea but know that most ideas I'd probably not want to do and maintain and thus close issue.